J.D. Davis Player Props: Giants vs. Cubs

-On Friday, J.D.
-Davis (.455 on-base percentage in past 10 games, 82 points above season-long percentage) and the San Francisco Giants play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 10:15 PM ET.
+J.D.
+Davis and his .488 on-base percentage over his past 10 games (117 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Chicago Cubs and Kyle Hendricks on June 10 at 7:35 PM ET.

-He strung together two hits (going 2-for-5 with a triple) in his last appearance against the Rockies.
+In his last game he had a hitless showing (0-for-1) against the Cubs.

 J.D.
 Davis Game Info & Props vs. the Cubs